Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 # Lung disease detection using Deep learning

 ### Project Name:
-Deep learning for detecting three lung sicknesss using X-Ray iamges
+Deep learning for detecting three lung sicknesses using X-Ray images

 ### Description:

-This project includes two sub-projects including two class classification and multi-class classification.
+This project includes two sub-projects including two-class classification and multi-class classification.

-Two different data sets gathrered from Kaggle and Github for training two different Convultional Nural Networks (CNN).
+Two different data sets gathered from Kaggle and Github for training two different Convolutional Nural Networks (CNN).
-The two class classification model can different between normal cases and covid cases.
+The two-class classification model can differentiate between normal cases and covid cases.
 In this case, I had balanced number of images.
-In the multiclass classification project, the data was imbalance.
-I used two common approaches for dealing with imbalance data in image processing including class weight adjustment and over-sampling.
+In the multiclass classification project, the data was imbalanced.
+I used two common approaches for dealing with imbalanced data in image processing including class weight adjustment and over-sampling.

-The three lung discesses defination are as follow.
+The three lungs discuss definition is as follows.

 * Pneumocystis pneumonia (PCP) is a serious infection that causes inflammation and fluid buildup in your lungs.
 It's brought on by a fungus called Pneumocystis jirovecii that spreads through the air.
 This fungus is very common.
 Most people's immune systems have fought it off by the time they're 3 or 4 years old.